-UFG Insurance is the marketing name used to refer to United Fire & Casualty Company and its property and casualty subsidiaries and affiliates.
-This form, supplied by UFG Insurance, merely provides minimum guidelines to follow and may be utilized as a tool for fact-gathering purposes to assist in your investigation.
+This form, supplied by United Fire Group, merely provides minimum guidelines for you to follow and may be utilized as a tool for fact-gathering purposes to assist in your investigation.
 The information requested above is not exhaustive and you should, at your own discretion, request any necessary additional information as the specific situation may warrant.